TheRickestRick/wordGame/README.md

 A player starts a new game, and a selection of nine random letters is displayed on the board.
 ![alt text](https://github.com/TheRickestRick/wordGame/blob/master/screenShots/Screen%20Shot%202018-08-09%20at%203.57.46%20PM.png)

-Players enter words that contain the game letters, and that haven not already been said.
+Players enter words that contain the current game letters, and that have not already been said.
 ![alt text](https://github.com/TheRickestRick/wordGame/blob/master/screenShots/Screen%20Shot%202018-08-09%20at%203.54.32%20PM.png)

 At the end of the time limit the player with the most points wins.
 It can also be a tie as long as both scores are greater than zero.
 Players are awarded a point for each word.
 (I know it's not fair because some words should be worth more than others, but without a dictionary it's difficult to validate real words, and their worth.)